 If you compare the publication State of JS 2018 with its previous editions, you will see that there was a kind of uncertainty between 2016 and 2017, but not very much changed between 2017 and 2018.
 Maybe the competition became irrelevant with the huge adoption of webpack.

-In the back-end, Express lost a bit of popularity a few years ago, but regained it and probably will keep the crown for the next years.
-Speaking in “next”: you should look to Next.js, a zero-config server-side rendering for React projects.
+In the back-end, Express lost popularity a few years ago, but regained it and probably will keep the crown for the next years.
+Speaking about “next”, I encourage all developers to look to Next.js, a zero-config server-side rendering for React projects.

 In terms of front-end, I believe that React and React Native will remain popular for a long time.
 Redux and REST are still the default modus operandi of web apps, but Apollo and GraphQL are becoming more and more trendy.
 I hope that, until the end of this year, we will continue to have great progress in this field.